-In Joys Field a fire practice is held by blowing a whistle three time.
-Children asked to run to the whistle.
+In Joeys Field a fire practice is held by blowing a whistle three times Children are asked to run to the whistle.
 A register and head count are taken.
 Explained to the children, for a real fire we would all go back to Preschool.